-Over the years, the Miami Seaquarium has become more than a place for family-friendly fun and dolphins performing 26 foot jumps.
+Over the years, the Miami Seaquarium has become more than a place for family-friendly fun and dolphins performing multi-story jumps.
 It’s a world-class rescue center devoted to rehabilitating animals in need.
 It is also an Alliance of Marine Mammal Parks member and a preeminent sea turtle and manatee rescue center.
 Sea turtles and manatees are just two of the native South Florida animals who need professional care and rehabilitation.
 The Alliance ensures that facilities provide care in the best of environments for marine mammal care, husbandry, conservation and education.

+The Seaquarium has a proud history of marine-mammal care, such as rescuing and then releasing the smallest manatee to have ever been rescued, rehabbing manatees from deadly conditions, treating diseased sea turtles and more.
 If visiting the Seaquarium inspires you to get involved with the welfare of marine animals, you can contribute to the Miami Seaquarium’s various programs like the Sponsor a Sirenian program, Manatee Brick Program and Adopt a Sea Turtle Nest.